Shirley Ringo

-Shirley G. Ringo (born October 29, 1940, Fort Collins, Colorado) was a Democratic Idaho State Representative since 2002 representing District 5 in the B seat since the 2012 redistrict, District 6 seat B prior to 2012.
+Shirley G. Ringo (born October 29, 1940) is a former Democratic Idaho state representative since 2002, representing District 5 in the B seat since the 2012 redistrict, District 6 seat B prior to 2012.

 Ringo previously served in the District 6 B seat from 1999 until 2000, and again from 2002 to 2014, when she unsuccessfully challenged incumbent Raúl Labrador for Idaho's 1st congressional district seat in the United States House of Representatives.

 Early life, education, and career

 Ringo graduated from John R. Rogers High School.
 She earned both her bachelor's and master's in mathematics from Washington State University.